-When Earthborn first started, our philosophy was simple; to provide paints that were better for you, your home and the environment.
-But in those days, anyone who proclaimed a love for the planet received a few funny looks and consignment to full on hippy status!
+When Earthborn first started over twenty years ago, our philosophy was simple; to provide paints that were better for you, your home and the environment.
+But in those days, anyone who proclaimed a love for the planet received a few funny looks and consignment to full-on hippy status!

 At Earthborn we get asked lots of questions about the chemicals contained within our paints.
 But did you know that most of the cleaning products used around the home will contain lots more chemicals, toxins and nasties than Earthborn paints?

-According to Surfers against Sewage, in the UK we use a staggering 38.5 million single use plastic bottles every day.
-Only half of these are recycled, so it’s no surprise that many of these end up on our beaches and in our oceans.
+According to Surfers against Sewage,12 million tonnes of plastic is poured into our oceans every year.
+The biggest problem is single use plastics and the quantities in which they are used.
+A plastic bottle for instance is used on average for 15 minutes yet could take 100 – 300 years to fragment.
+In the UK we recycle less than a third of our plastic, so it’s no surprise that many of these end up on our beaches and in our oceans.
 Do your bit and cut out the single use plastics where you can – investing in a reusable water bottle is such a simple way to help.

-With a little planning and patience, a compost heap will reward use in spades (pardon the pun!) turning food and garden waste into a nutrient fuelled wonder product for your plants.
+Composting is one of the best ways to give back to the earth!
+Soil loves compost so starting a compost heap is a great way to make a small change that can make a big difference in the future.
+With a little planning and patience, a compost heap will reward use in spades (pun intended!) turning food and garden waste into a nutrient fuelled wonder product for your plants.
 If you’re new to composting, check out this guide from The Eden Project.

-Not only are the new energy efficient bulbs far better for the environment, they could save you money in the long run too!
-The Energy saving Trust estimates that by replacing all bulbs in your home with LED alternatives, you could save about £35 a year on your electricity bills.
+Not only are energy efficient bulbs far better for the environment, they could save you money in the long run too.
+The Energy Saving Trust estimates that by replacing all bulbs in your home with LED alternatives, you could save around £40 a year on your electricity bills.
 Head to the Energy Saving Trust for other top tips on making your home more energy efficient.

-Following a hot, dry summer, the reality of water shortages could be seen up and down the UK with parched lawns and wilting gardens.
-Whether it’s a simple water-butt in your garden or an advanced rainwater harvesting system, saving rainwater can help reduce your mains water consumption, benefiting both the environment and your wallet.
-Harvested rainwater can be used to water the garden and plants around your home or even for washing clothes and flushing the loo.
+Whether it’s a simple water butt in your garden or an advanced rainwater harvesting system, saving rainwater can help reduce your mains water consumption, benefiting both the environment and your wallet.
+By harvesting rainwater you can use it to water the garden and plants around your home or even for washing clothes and flushing the loo.
 The Renewable Energy Hub is a great resource for anyone looking to save energy around the home, including lots of information about saving rainwater.

 Making healthier, more environmentally aware choices in the products we buy used to mean compromising on quality or choice.
 But that’s changing!
-From furniture to bedding, candles to paint (ahem!) there’s loads of companies out there who produce goods in an environmentally conscious way.
+From furniture to bedding, candles to paint (ahem!), there are loads of companies out there who produce goods in an environmentally conscious way.